saulpierotti/markdown_notebook/AG.md

 # Selected papers

 ## Strong signatures of selection in the domestic pig genome - Rubin et al. 2012
+* Selective sweep showed selection signature in QTLs related to elongation of the back and number of vertebrae
+	* Wild boars have 19 vertebrae, domestic pigs 21-23
+* The domestic pig evolved from several divergent subspecies of wild boar
+* They used WGS on the draft pig genome assembly for udentifying loci under seleciton since pig domestication
+* They looked for allele frequency differences among wild boar and pig populations
+* 2 different datasets
+	* Mate pair reads from 8 pools of pigs and wild boars at 5x depth per pool
+	* Paired-end reads from 37 individual pigs and 11 wild boars at 10x coverage each
+* Identified an homoziguous region in the X chromosome, that is however present also in wild boars
+* Selective sweep at the melanocortin 4 receptor locus, related to food intake
+* Selective sweep at the NR6A1 locus, related to the number of vertebrae
+* Selective sweep candidates at PLAG1, LCORL, related to body lenght
+	* They are related to height also in humans
+* Selective sweep at OSTN, related to the type of muscle and bone development
+* Observed excess of non-synonimous substitutions in derived mutations in domestic pig and scarcity of non-sense mutations
+* 8 kb duplication in a CASP10 intron in domestic pigs
+* Structural variants at the KIT locus related to white spotting

 ## High-throughput SNP discovery in the rabbit (*Oryctolagus cuniculus*) genome by next-generation semiconductor-based sequencing - Fontanesi et al. 2014
+* Sequenced 2 RRLs for SNP discovery using IonTorrent Personal Genome Machine
+* Genomic DNA of 10 rabbits from different breeds pooled and digested separately with HaeIII and RsaI
+* Sequenced 280 Mb from the first RRL and 417 Mb from the second
+* Reads combined covered 15.82% of the rabbit genome
+* 62k SNPs were called
+* Some SNPs were validate by Sanger

 ## Design of a High Density SNP Genotyping Assay in the Pig Using SNPs Identified and Characterized by Next Generation Sequencing Technology - Ramos et al. 2009
+* 19 RRLs derived from 4 pig breeds and a wild boar population, using AluI, HaeIII and MspI
+* Sequencing with Illumina with 36 nt reads
+* Identified more than 372k SNPs
+* These and other SNPs (549k in total) were used for designing the Illumina Porcine 60k+ SNP beadchip, which included 64k SNPs

 ## Whole-genome resequencing reveals loci under selection during chicken domestication - Rubin et al. 2010
+* 44.5x coverage of the chicken genome using pooled DNA from 8 chicken populations and a red jungle fowl population (major wild ancestor)
+* They distinguished broilers and layers populations
+* Reported 7M SNPs, 1300 deletions, and some selective sweeps
+* Selective sweep in all the domestic population at the TSHR locus (metabolic regulation and photoperiod control of reproduction)

 # Examination mode
 * Final exam has 2 levels